Ardmore Airport (New Zealand): Present day

 Ardmore Airport is one of New Zealand's busiest general aviation airfields.
 Traffic mainly consists of small private aircraft and the classic aircraft of the New Zealand Warbirds Association, which is based there.
 Businesses in the airfield include several flying schools, maintenance, fuel and aircraft restoration.
 Buildings are situated around aprons to the north, west, south and southeast.

 A control tower remains in the centre of the field but this is no longer used for air traffic control.
 It is now used as a UNICOM service.

 Operational information

 Ardmore has six vectors: 03/21 sealed runway, 03/21 grass runway and 07/25 grass runway.
 There used to be a 07/25 sealed runway but this is no longer used and is now a taxiway (Taxiway Juliet).

 The airfield has a circuit height of 1100 ft for fixed-wing aircraft, 800 ft for helicopters.
 The circuit for runways 03 and 07 is right-hand while that for runways 21 and 25 is left-hand.

 The airfield is serviced by two R-NAV (GPS) arrivals, one for each runway (03 and 21).
 The airport itself is uncontrolled and located within a Mandatory Broadcast Zone (MBZ).
 This airspace is monitored by the Ardmore Unicom service who operate during daylight hours.
 The aerodrome is located to the south east of Auckland International Airport airspace.

-Airlines and destinations

 Accidents and incidents

 Accidents and incidents that occurred at or near Ardmore Airport include: